The Number One HR Solution on Salesforce

 The job search is already hard enough without adding extra stress and uncertainty to the interview process.
 Treat job seekers the way that you would want to be treated when you are undergoing a job search, with full transparency and respect.

 When you respectfully reject a job candidate, you will be able to preserve a favorable relationship for future opportunities.
 It can also lay the foundations for a solid talent funnel where candidates will still be open to applying or referring others to future openings.
+Plus, you’re helping candidates by allowing them to pursue other opportunities that might be a better fit for them.

 You can keep a resume on file for qualified candidates and if a future role is a good fit for them you can contact them to apply.
 Keeping them in mind for future job openings can be beneficial to both parties, as you will have candidates in mind that you have already vetted.